 With your smartphone connected, the DeskLab is even more impressive.
-With Android or iOS phones, it automatically expands to a desktop-style interface.
+With Android phones, it automatically expands to a desktop-style interface.
 This makes it very easy to control, and unleashes your smartphone’s true potential.
 Of course, you’re not locked into using the touchscreen.
 Connect a keyboard and mouse, and you can use your smartphone just like a laptop.
 Type emails, or even edit documents in an online suite like Google Docs.
 This is an excellent feature if you like to travel light, since you can leave your laptop behind.

 It also has a pair of dual hi-fi speakers built in.
 This gives you true stereo sound, without the need to carry along a set of external speakers.
 That said, the audio quality is limited.
 It’s better than we’d expected, but the speakers are just too small to move a lot of air.
 This means limited bass, and occasional rattle when there’s a particularly boomy sound.
 That said, you can always connect a pair of earbuds or external speakers if sound quality is important to you.
 As it stands, the built-in speakers are more than good enough for playing a game or watching a movie.